 In addition, a mentor is an excellent asset to any organisation as it allows new hires to get an in-depth understanding and helps establish positive relationships.
 Mentoring also gives seasoned recruiters an excellent opportunity to share their expertise, skill, and ideas with new recruiters, promoting a more empowered workplace.

 Most importantly, make sure that your mentors are constantly updated about the latest trends and strategies in training and the recruitment industry to keep your training relevant to changing times.
+Recruiters would find it easier to do this if a training manual were implemented.

 2. Be Resourceful!